Primary and Secondary School

 - I understand that the CWP Souvenir Shop is out-of-bounds to school groups.

-- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained in Step 4.
+- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained.

 Please Come Prepared

-It is expected that the teacher-in-charge will have read this information thoroughly prior to the excursion.
+It is expected that the teacher-in-charge will have:

 School buses enter the circular bus-bay and pull-up along the footpath for students to set-down.